Tour Stop Formats

 For the 12s - 17s divisions, the next best eligible teams after the teams that qualify for the Tour of Texas will qualify for the Texas Championship Series (formerly LSCS).
 These teams will be determined by match, set, and point ratio.

-2020 allocation will follow suit with the Tour of Texas allocation process.Each qualifier will receive 2 bids in each age group (12s–17s; as long as the division has at least 6 teams registered).
+How were the bids determined?Each qualifier will receive 2 bids in each age group (12s–17s; as long as the division has at least 6 teams registered).
 The rest of the bid allocations will be split using a percentage based on registration #s.

 IMPORTANT: When necessary, we will use match, set, point percentage to break a tie to determine the next eligible team.
 Please note that this does mean we may not go in the exact order of the results shown on AES as the results do not take into consideration the match, set, point percentages.

 What if I earn a Tour bid after accepting a TCS spot?For teams who are competing in more than (1) qualifier and qualify for the Tour of Texas must accept that Tour Bid and drop from the Texas Championship Series.
 There will be no penalty to these teams for dropping their TCS spot.